• Skip to main content

 The dog harness “centers” his weight and makes it less likely that he’ll be propelled out (during a turn, for example).
 And the adjustable seatbelt adapter dictates just how far he can extend his head beyond the back of the Jeep.

-JEEP BONUS TIP: The 2 lower corners of the Jeep window/doorway area (where the metal jeep rail protrudes a bit in order to secure the bottom of the vinyl Jeep window) aren’t really sharp enough to hurt your dog, but they do stick out enough to catch a dog collar — IF worn at the same time as the dog harness in the back of the Jeep.
+The two lower corners of the Jeep window/doorway area (where the metal jeep rail protrudes a bit in order to secure the bottom of the vinyl Jeep window) aren’t really sharp enough to hurt your dog, but they do stick out enough to catch a dog collar — IF worn at the same time as the dog harness in the back of the Jeep.

 One of our dogs got “hooked” from the neck/dog collar and was unable to move until we rushed back there and unhooked his collar from the corner of the rail.
 (Our dog wears one of those part-nylon, part-choke chain type of dog collar… it’s the metal part that got caught.)